A note on the Schottky problem

-2mm Here we assume that the ground field is the complex number field $\BC.$ 3mm {\bf Definition A.1.}\quad A nonsingular variety $X$ is said to be {\it rational} if $X$ is birational to a projective space $\BP^n(\BC)$ for some integer $n$.
+{\bf Definition A.1.} A nonsingular variety $X$ is said to be {\it rational} if $X$ is birational to a projective space $\BP^n(\BC)$ for some integer $n$.
 A nonsingular variety $X$ is said to be {\it stably\ rational} if $X\times \BP^k(\BC)$ is birational to $\BP^N(\BC)$ for certain nonnegative integers $k$ and $N$.
-A nonsingular variety $X$ is called {\it unirational} if there exists a dominant rational map $\varphi:\BP^n(\BC)\lrt X$ for a certain positive integer $n$, equivalently if the function field $\BC(X)$ of $X$ can be embedded in a purely transcendental extension $\BC(z_1,\cdots,z_n)$ of $\BC.$ \\ {\bf Remarks A.2.}\quad (1) It is easy to see that the rationality implies the stably rationality and that the stably rationality implies the unirationality. \\ (2) If $X$ is a Riemann surface or a complex surface, then the notions of rationality, stably rationality and unirationality are equivalent one another. \\ (3) H. Clemens and P. Griffiths \cite{Cl-G} showed that most of cubic threefolds in $\BP^4(\BC)$ are unirational but {\it not} rational. \\
+A nonsingular variety $X$ is called {\it unirational} if there exists a dominant rational map $\varphi:\BP^n(\BC)\lrt X$ for a certain positive integer $n$, equivalently if the function field $\BC(X)$ of $X$ can be embedded in a purely transcendental extension $\BC(z_1,\cdots,z_n)$ of $\BC.$ \\ {\bf Remarks A.2.} (1) It is easy to see that the rationality implies the stably rationality and that the stably rationality implies the unirationality. \\ (2) If $X$ is a Riemann surface or a complex surface, then the notions of rationality, stably rationality and unirationality are equivalent one another. \\ (3) H. Clemens and P. Griffiths \cite{Cl-G} showed that most of cubic threefolds in $\BP^4(\BC)$ are unirational but {\it not} rational. \\

-The following natural questions arise : \\ {\sc Question 1.}\quad Is a stably rational variety {\it rational}\,? \\ {\sc Question 2.}\quad Is a general hypersurface $X\subset \BP^{n+1}(\BC)$ of degree $d\leq n+1$ {\it unirational}\,?
+The following natural questions arise : \\ {\bf Question 1.} Is a stably rational variety {\it rational} ? \\ {\bf Question 2.} Is a general hypersurface $X\subset \BP^{n+1}(\BC)$ of degree $d\leq n+1$ {\it unirational} ?

-3mm Question 1 is a famous one raised by O. Zariski (cf.~B. Serge, {\em Algebra and Number Theory (French)}, CNRS, Paris (1950), 135--138; MR0041480).
-In \cite{BCSS}, A. Beauville, J.-L. Colliot-Th{\'e}l{\`e}ne, J.-J. Sansuc and P. Swinnerton-Dyer gave counterexamples, e.g., the Ch${\hat \rm a}$telot surfaces $V_{d,P}\subset {\bf A}_\BC^3$ defined by $y^2-dz^2=P(x),$ where $P\in\BC [x]$ is an irreducible polynomial of degree 3, and $d$ is the discriminant of $P$ such that $d$ is not a square and hence answered negatively to Question 1. \\ {\bf Definition A.3.}\quad Let $X$ be a nonsingular variety of dimension $n$ and let $K_X$ be the canonical divisor of $X$.
+3mm Question 1 is a famous one raised by O. Zariski (cf.~B. Serge, {\sf Algebra and Number Theory (French)}, CNRS, Paris (1950), 135--138; MR0041480).
+In \cite{BCSS}, A. Beauville, J.-L. Colliot-Th{\'e}l{\`e}ne, J.-J. Sansuc and P. Swinnerton-Dyer gave counterexamples, e.g., the Ch${\hat \rm a}$telot surfaces $V_{d,P}\subset {\bf A}_\BC^3$ defined by $y^2-dz^2=P(x),$ where $P\in\BC [x]$ is an irreducible polynomial of degree 3, and $d$ is the discriminant of $P$ such that $d$ is not a square and hence answered negatively to Question 1. \\ {\bf Definition A.3.} Let $X$ be a nonsingular variety of dimension $n$ and let $K_X$ be the canonical divisor of $X$.
 For each positive integer $m\in \BZ^+$, we define the $m$-{\it genus} $P_m(X)$ of $X$ by

 The number $p_g(X):=P_1(X)$ is called the {\it geometric\ genus} of $X$.
 We let

 For the present, we assume that $N(X)$ is nonempty.
 For each $m\in N(X),$ we let $\left\{ \phi_0,\cdots,\phi_{N_m}\right\}$ be a basis of the vector space $H^0(X,{\mathcal{O}}(mK_X)).$ Then we have the mapping $\Phi_{mK_X}\,: X\lrt \BP^{N_m}(\BC)$ by